CURocketry/GroundStationGUI-New/Readme.md

 - Create proper Unit Tests for some of these functions
 - Double-check edu.cornell.rocketry.util.LocalLoader
 - the GUI->Model/Controller->LoRa pipeline is incomplete (baud rate has no effect right now)
-- we never really agreed on how sending commands up to the rocket works, have we?
-I have not implemented any sort of data sending.
-- Trying to reinitialize the "GS XBee" (actually the LoRa) for some reason takes a long time.
+- Trying to reinitialize the "GS XBee" (actually the LoRa) for some reason takes a long time; ideally we should also just have a "close connection" button.

 ## Questions
 - edu.cornell.rocketry.comm.receive.XBeeListenerThread : does it only work if you have a real XBee, or does it work for testing, too?